AimeCesaireM/Steganography-Detector/README.md

 - Java AWT and ImageIO libraries (included in standard JDK).

 ## Usage
+### 1. Download the zip of the repository and extract it

-Go into the /src subfolder
+### 2. Navigate to the /src subfolder

-### Command-Line Arguments
+### 3. Open a termilan in this directory and run the command with these command-line arguments
 ```bash
 java Phase1 [filename] [HiddenMessageType] [LRTBOrTBLR] [rORfORsLength] [rORfORsData] [numberOfSignificantBits] [ArrayOFleastSignificantBits] [numberOfPixelChannels] [arrayOfPixelChannels]
 ```